Asklepiad/Python_BI_2022/README.md

 ### About nucleic acid input

+![Entering NA](/hw_2/3Nucleotide.png)

 After entering command user need to print or paste nucleic acid sequence.
 It must contain only symbols 'A', 'C', 'G', 'T', 'U', 'R', 'Y', 'N' in uppercase or lowercase mode.
 If it contains some other symbols utility says about it.

-![Entering NA](/hw_2/3Nucleotide.png)
+![DNA or RNA, what is a quetion](/hw_2/4DR.png)

 The other mistacable thing is mixing 'U' and 'T' in one aminoacid.
-If it appears utility send a warning message to user.
+If it appears utility sends a warning message to user.
-If nucleic acid has neither 'U', nor 'T' "NucAUt" send warning message too.
-If the user prints 'yes' (or 'YES', or 'YeS' or something else) acid will be processed as DNA.
+If nucleic acid has neither 'U', nor 'T' "NucAUt" sends a warning message too.
+If the user prints 'yes' (or 'YES', or 'YeS' or something else) an acid will be processed as DNA.
 If user enters something different - the acid will be processed as RNA.

-![DNA or RNA, what is a quetion](/hw_2/4DR.png)

 ![The end](/hw_2/5exit.png)